-She smiled and walked in the direction of the lifts on the right hand side of the reception desk.
-I finished my coffee and banged it down on the saucer with such force that it made the couple sitting to the side of me look round and glare.
+She smiled and walked in the direction of the lifts.
+I finished my coffee and banged it down on the saucer with such force it made the couple sitting to the side of me look round and glare.
 I mouthed an apology and briskly walked away, wiping the sweat which had suddenly coated my brow.

 While I was up in my room, I looked up Liz’s profile on Amazon.
 Her book had over a thousand glowing five-star reviews.
 I briefly read the blurb and downloaded the kindle edition.
 It was only 99p; I wouldn’t have bought it if the price was higher.

-By chapter ten, I had all but given up.
-I’ll admit the prologue was gripping, but after that the writing just dragged, and each character sounded the same.
+By chapter ten, I’d all but given up.
+I’ll admit the prologue was gripping, but after that the writing just dragged; each character sounded the same.
 This was what made a bestseller these days?
-I thought back to my early work, back when I hadn’t achieved a fraction of the success I had today; perhaps if I had written something whimsical and whiny like this, then maybe I would have had an immediate bestseller.
+I thought back to my early work, back when I hadn’t achieved a fraction of the success I had today.
+Perhaps if I had written something whimsical and whiny like this, then maybe I would have had an immediate bestseller.

-I closed my kindle down and all of a sudden I felt nervous about tomorrow night’s awards show.
-Liz seemed to have amassed an army of fans online, with over one hundred thousand followers on twitter, all urging people to vote for her book.
-Jealousy stabbed me like a knife.
+I closed my kindle down.
+Nerves attacked my body; I breathed.
+Liz seemed to have amassed an army of fans online, with over one hundred thousand followers on twitter.
 How often did someone contact me to say that they loved my work?
 Or reach out to me on twitter to plead with me to acknowledge that I knew they existed?
 Yes, that happens to some celebrities.

-It wasn’t until later the following morning when I saw Liz again.
+It was later the following morning when I saw Liz again.
 By that time, more writers and some publishers were turning up.
 I recognised mine.
 He was standing outside the hotel, clasping a cigarette in his right hand and shouting at someone on the phone.

-He hadn’t told me he’d arrived yet, I hadn’t expected to see him until later and I didn’t fancy talking to him.
-I made a quick getaway before I was seen and slipped out onto a path that led down to the beach.
+He hadn’t told me he’d arrived yet.
+I hadn’t expected to see him until later; right now I didn’t fancy talking to him.
+I made a quick getaway and slipped out onto a path that led down to the beach.
 Seagulls were crying above me as I broke into a steady jog.
-When my shoes first made contact with the sand, I spotted her, and I fell back.
-Liz was sitting cross legged in front of the sea, I wondered if she was meditating.
-I guessed that she didn’t like having people crowding around her as well.
-I stepped forward a few paces and stopped, an idea struck me.
+When my shoes made contact with the sand, I spotted her; I fell back.
+Liz was sitting cross legged in front of the sea.
+Was she meditating?
+I stepped forward a few paces and stopped.
 The awards ceremony was in four hours.
 If she wanted time alone, away from all the fuss and attention, I could give her that.

 I jogged steadily back up to the hotel; this time, there was no way of avoiding my publisher.
 He clapped me on the back as I tried to breeze past him.

-My blood ran cold.
 ‘They’ve already told you?’
+My mouth was dry.

 ‘Well, they have to,’ he grunted.
 ‘If you win, I have to bloody get up there and make a speech myself.
 You came very close to winning they assure me, but even they told me they were pleased that someone different had won it for a change.
 I mean, can you imagine putting nominee on your front cover?’